 Employee Stock Purchase Plan.
 At the Effective Time, each outstanding purchase right (each, an "Assumed Purchase Right" and, collectively, the "Assumed Purchase Rights") under the Discreet Employee Stock Purchase Plan will be deemed to constitute a purchase right to acquire, on the same terms and conditions as were applicable under the Discreet Employee Stock Purchase Plan immediately prior to the Effective Time, a number of shares of Autodesk Common Stock determined as provided in the Discreet Employee Stock Purchase Plan, except that the per share purchase price of such shares of Autodesk Common Stock under each Assumed Purchase Right will be the lower of (i) the quotient determined by dividing 85% of the fair market value of a Discreet Common Share on the first day of the current offering period by the Exchange Ratio and (ii) 85% of the fair market value of a share of Autodesk Common Stock on the last day of the current offering period.
-This adjustment to the per share purchase price is designed to preserve the economic rights of participants under the

-Discreet Employee Stock Purchase Plan following the Transactions after giving effect to the Exchange Ratio.
 Employees of Discreet as of the Effective Time will be eligible to participate in Autodesk's Employee Qualified Stock Purchase Plan commencing on the first enrollment date following the Effective Time, subject to compliance with the eligibility requirements of Autodesk's Employee Qualified Stock Purchase Plan (with Discreet employees receiving credit, for purposes of such eligibility, for service with Discreet).